 Chimney repair scams are not uncommon.
 Unscrupulous individuals have talked many an unsuspecting and trusting homeowner into unnecessary and expensive repairs.
 It is a good rule of thumb to get several estimates.
 Using a tool such as Angie’s list, which utilizes crowd-sourced reviews, can be helpful.
-On Angie’s List, individuals are able to rate and detail their experiences with various contractors such as chimney sweeps.
+On Angie’s List, individuals are able to rate and detail their experiences with various contractors such as local chimney sweeps.
 Subscribers to Angie’s List can also find the contractor’s contact information, hours of operation, helpful coupons and deals.
 Talking to friends, family and neighbors who have also had reliable work done on their chimneys is also a decent place to start.
 Finally, when seeking out your chimney care professional it is a good idea to make sure that they have been certified with the Chimney Safety Institute of America (CSIA) who’s mission it is to “advance public awareness while educating and certifying industry professionals.”

 How Much Do Chimney Repairs Cost?